What is Ulez and why is it expanding? Almost 700,000 cars in London will face fee

-The ultra-low emission zone is an area of London that more polluting vehicles have to pay to enter.
+The Ulez is an area of London that more polluting vehicles have to pay to enter.

 It’s a bit like the congestion charge zone — only much bigger.
-And if Mayor Sadiq Khan gets his way, the Ulez will cover all of Greater London by the end of August this year.
+After the expansion, the Ulez will cover all of Greater London.

 Put simply, if you drive an older petrol or diesel car, you have to pay TfL £12.50 for every day you cross into, or move within, the Ulez zone.